rosmur/obsidian-summairize/README.md

-# Summaraize - AI-Powered Note Summarization for Obsidian
+# Summairize - AI-Powered Note Summarization for Obsidian

 An Obsidian plugin that generates AI-powered summaries of your notes using Ollama (with support for future AI providers like OpenAI and Anthropic).